Buying a property in Mauritius in 2021 as a South African

 First of all, Mauritius is a very beautiful country having numerous white beaches, a good climate, and different types of outdoor fun activities.

 The economy in the country is also favorable for anyone who wants to own a business.
-The good thing is that for any type of investment, whether in real estate, the stock market, or any other sector, the process is straightforward, quick, and affordable.
+The good thing is that for any type of investment (opens in a new tab), whether, in real estate, the stock market, or any other sector, the process is straightforward, quick, and affordable.
 The tax system is also something attractive for both citizens and non-citizens.
 These, among many others, are the reasons why many south Africans, among other foreigners, are moving to the country.

-If you want to move to Mauritius as a South African with a plan to invest in real estate.
+Move to Mauritius as a South African with a plan to invest in real estate.

 Here is everything you need to know and consider.